How to unlock the private store for logged in users

 - The ‘Account’ page that comes with WooCommerce itself displays a login and/or user registration form for guests.
 You can configure this in the general WooCommerce settings.

-- You can create a registration and/or login page using a plugin such as Theme My Login or Profile Builder.
+- You can create a registration and/or login page using the Account page that comes with WooCommerce itself (which displays a register/login form to logged out users), or using a plugin such as Theme My Login or Profile Builder.

 - You can also use the default WordPress user login page at wp-login.php.
 (We don’t generally recommend this because for most stores, it’s more professional to keep users on the front end which matches the rest of your website.)